cfenzo/resizeListener.js/README.md

 ### Important!
 * The elements `position` is set to `relative` when a `resizeListener` is added
-* Only apply this to elements that can have child elements (with SVG as exception), as technique involves adding a `<object>` to the element.
+* Only apply this to elements that can have child elements (with SVG as exception), as this technique involves adding a `<object>` to the element.

 ### Browser support
 Latest browser versions supported, test-suite in the works